cla-cif/RPS-Lizard-Spock/README.md

 ### Bugs and problems

-- __Known problems__
-    - Can not prevent user by clicking the available choices in rapid sequence.
-The next computer choice will be displayed before the previous one disappears.

 - __Fixed bugs__

-    - °°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°°à
+   1. -__Description__ : The message showing the result of the game and the image corresponding to the computer choiche are set to disappear after 1.5s.
+      -__Bug__: If the user selects another choiche before timeout, two (or more) computer choices will be visible at the same time.
+      -__Fix__: The events are handled with JQuery. on click of the user on another choiche, previous computer's choiche disappears.

+   2. -__Description__: On mouse :hover user's choiches are coloured in blue.
+Default setting is black.
+      -__Bug__: :hover property is not available on touch screen.
+Once clicked, the user choiches didn't go back to their default style.
+      -__Fix__: The events are handled with JQuery. on click of the user on another choiche, previous user's choiche is back to default.

 - __Unfixed bugs__
     - Webiste performance analysis show a considerable loss of usability on IE 11 because some of CSS3 properties are not supported.
-In particular grid layout and viewport units, used extensively in the project are not supported as showned by [CanIUse](https://caniuse.com/viewport-units).
+In particular grid layout and viewport units, used extensively in the project, are not supported as showned by [CanIUse](https://caniuse.com/viewport-units).
 Note: The issue has not yet been fixed as Microsoft will soon be phasing out IE 11 as stated [here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/#:~:text=With%20Microsoft%20Edge%20capable%20of,certain%20versions%20of%20Windows%2010.).
-    - The :hover property remains activated on touch-screen devices.
-The issue is well-known and documented [here](https://medium.com/@mezoistvan/finally-a-css-only-solution-to-hover-on-touchscreens-c498af39c31c) and it's believed that the best solution is to use JS to detect whether the screen has touch capabilities and style the properties accordingly.

 ### Testing User Stories from User Experience (UX) Section